mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cl-program.md

 ---
 title: CLProgram class
-description: Defines the core behavior of programs migrated from CL program .
+description: "Defines the core behavior of programs migrated from CL program . "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the core behavior of programs migrated from CL program .